-It can happen at any time.
-You receive a notification from HMRC - they’re going to be visiting your business.
 It may be a routine audit or it could be a result of something which has triggered their suspicions.

 The best approach is to enter a state of permanent preparedness, to make sure you have a robust and sustainable expenses regime which will tick all the right boxes for any HMRC inspection team.